polazarus/hipstr/README.md

 ## ✏️ Features

 * `serde`: serialization/deserialization support with `serde` crate
-* `unstable`: exposes internal trait that may change at any moment
+* `unstable`: exposes internal `Backend` trait that may change at any moment

 ## ☣️ Unsafety in Hipstr

-This crate use `unsafe` extensively. 🤷
+This crate uses `unsafe` extensively. 🤷

 It exploits a 1-bit alignment niche in pointer existing on most platform (I think all Rustc supported platform) to distinguish the inline representation from the other representations.

-To make things safer, Rust is tested (but for now mostly on x86_64) and tested under Miri (MIR interpreter).
+To make things safer, Rust is tested thoroughly on multiple platforms, normally and with Miri (MIR interpreter).

 ## 🧪 Testing

-### ☔ Coverage
+### :☔ Coverage

 This crate has near full line coverage: